preshengr/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

    - Description: Function prints n elements of an array of integers, followed by a new line.

 9. **Task 9:** `Strcpy.c;`
-   - Function copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+   - Description: Function copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

 100. **Task 100:** `Atoi.c;`
-   - Function convert a string to an integer.
+   - Description: Function convert a string to an integer.

 ## Guidelines